MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/data-explorer/getting-started-with-data-explorer-basic.md

 The output of the query can be modified further by adding **Group By** and **Aggregate Type**.
 Group By modifies how the output rows are grouped, whereas Aggregate Type modifies how the rows are counted, summed, or distinct by.

 You can create queries in the Query panel.
+Please note that Data Explorer (basic) queries will only reference the top 100 events.
+To view all events, run the query in [Data Explorer (advanced)](media/getting-started-with-data-explorer-advanced.md).

 ## Query Output